ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 81 Wild Indigo Duskywing Erynnis baptisiae (Forbes, 1936)

 Not until 1936 was Wild Indigo Duskywing described as a species separate from Persius Duskywing (Forbes 1936).
-But Thaddeus W. Harris may have been referring to this duskywing in his 1862 report, when, at the end of a section on Juvenal’s Duskywing, he writes: “There is a local variety of this skipper, that is much more common in Massachusetts than the preceding, of inferior size, seldom expanding more than 1.4 inch, in which the white spots are smaller, and the seventh is wanting near the middle of the fore wing.
+But Thaddeus W. Harris was probably referring to this duskywing in his 1862 report, when, at the end of a section on Juvenal’s Duskywing, he writes: “There is a local variety of this skipper, that is much more common in Massachusetts than the preceding, of inferior size, seldom expanding more than 1.4 inch, in which the white spots are smaller, and the seventh is wanting near the middle of the fore wing.
 This skipper is found in meadows in May and again in August.
-The caterpillar lives on various pea-blossomed plants...
-It is green, with pale stripes, and a heart-shaped brown head” (1862: 309).
+The caterpillar lives on various pea-blossomed plants...”
+(1862: 309).

 The smaller size compared to Juvenal’s, the second flight in August, and the use of legumes as hosts are a cluster of characteristics suggesting Wild Indigo Duskywing.
 To Scudder they suggested Persius Duskywing, but we now know that Persius does not have a second brood.
 Horace’s Duskywing does have two broods, but is a scrub oak feeder, and is not smaller than Juvenals; Dreamy and Sleepy Duskywings have no subapical white spots.